thejatingupta7/Starting-with-LLMs/readme.md

 ### 2. RAG-Enabled App (`app2.py`)

+Fill the `data/` folder with pdfs of your own choice.
+And run the following scripts

-Generate the vector store first:
+1. Generate the vector store first:

 ```bash
 python vectorstore_builder.py
 ```

-Then run the RAG-based app:
+2. Then run the RAG-based app:

 ```bash
 streamlit run app2.py